warte67/SDOM/docs/progress.md

   - Refactor `IDisplayObject` to utilize proper scaffolding patterns.
   - Refactor `Factory` to utilize proper scaffolding patterns.
   - Refactor `Core` to utilize proper scaffolding patterns.
-  - Add `Group` unit tests to validate Lua property setting and resource resolution.
+  - Add `Group` unit tests to validate Lua all property setting and resource resolution.
-  - Add `Button` unit tests to validate Lua property setting, label access, and event listener behavior.
+  - Add `Button` unit tests to validate Lua all property setting, label access, and event listener behavior.
-  - Add `Checkbox` unit tests to validate Lua property setting, label access, and event listener behavior.
+  - Add `Checkbox` unit tests to validate Lua all property setting, label access, and event listener behavior.
-  - Add `Frame` unit tests to validate Lua property setting and icon rendering.
+  - Add `Frame` unit tests to validate Lua all property setting and icon rendering.
-  - Add `IPanelObject` unit tests to validate Lua property setting and icon rendering.
+  - Add `IPanelObject` unit tests to validate Lua all property setting and icon rendering.
-  - Add `TTFAsset` unit tests to validate Lua property setting and icon rendering.
+  - Add `TTFAsset` unit tests to validate Lua all property setting and icon rendering.
-  - Add `TruetypeFont` unit tests to validate Lua property setting and icon rendering.
+  - Add `TruetypeFont` unit tests to validate Lua all property setting and icon rendering.
-  - Add `BitmapFont` unit tests to validate Lua property setting and icon rendering.
+  - Add `BitmapFont` unit tests to validate Lua all property setting and icon rendering.
+  - Add `IconButton` unit tests to validate Lua all property setting and icon rendering.
+  - Add `ArrowButton` unit tests to validate Lua all property setting and icon rendering.
+  - Add `IButtonObject` unit tests to validate Lua all property setting and icon rendering.
+  - Add `TristateButton` unit tests to validate Lua all property setting and icon rendering.
+  - Add `CheckButton` unit tests to validate Lua all property setting and icon rendering.
+  - Add `RadioButton` unit tests to validate Lua all property setting and icon rendering.
+  - Add `IRangeControl` unit tests to validate Lua all property setting and icon rendering.
+  - Add `Slider` unit tests to validate Lua all property setting and icon rendering.
+  - Add `ProgressBar` unit tests to validate Lua all property setting and icon rendering.
+  - Add `Scrollbar` unit tests to validate Lua all property setting and icon rendering.

 ---
-## ToDo:
+## Long Term To Do:
 - Document the new startup pattern and resource creation workflows in the README and docs.
 - Update examples to use the new explicit startup and resource creation methods.
 - Update architecture diagrams and documentation to reflect recent naming and API changes.